dev-guys-unisa/ArtificialVision_FinalContest2020/README.md

 For dealing with [Google Colab](https://colab.research.google.com/), we to use a special format to compat data, TFRecord.

 In order to create this files, first of all you have to choose the datasets (training, validation and test sets) to be used for training and evaluate the model; **our implementation** (due to limits imposed by Colab's GPU usage) consists in using a subpart of the original training set of [the dataset VggFace2](https://github.com/ox-vgg/vgg_face2) composed by at most 150 images per identity; afterwards, it's divided in 70% for training, 20% for validation and 10% for test.
-To **choose the subpart** from the entire dataset, we divide the age range of each identity of the dataset in 4 groups, randomly taken a fixed number of images for each group; this number is 30, execpt for the 3rd group in which we take 60 elements in order to respect the original data distribution.
+To **choose the subpart** from the entire dataset, we divide the age range of each identity of the dataset in 4 groups, randomly taken a fixed number of images for each group; this number is 30, except for the 3rd group in which we take 60 elements in order to respect the original data distribution and to avoid spike of samples of a particular age.
 If an identity has less than 150 images, it has taken entirely without age grouping for that identity; moreover if, after the age grouping, a group has less than 30 elements (40 for the 3rd group), it is taken entirely and the remaining images to reach the threshold of 150 are randomly chosen from the images of the other groups not already taken.

-In order to **reproduce our experiment**, first of all you have to launch the script [process_csv.py](csv_preprocessing/process_csv.py) from its [directory](csv_preprocessing) with the command
+In order to **reproduce our experiment**, first of all you have to launch the script [process_csv.py](csv_preprocessing/process_csv.py) within its [directory](csv_preprocessing) with the command

 </div>